Please note that this internship program is only open to students studying in Swiss Universities.

 How does the hiring process work?

 We take great care in reviewing candidates, so the process can take a few weeks following the intake deadline.
 The good news is that, once we extend an offer, you can be sure it’s a solid, well-considered one.
 We receive many applications for internships and our availability to host interns will depend upon the needs and capacity of different work programs at any given time.
-If we wish to proceed with an application, we will contact the candidate to confirm their interest and next steps.
+If we wish to proceed with an application, we will contact the candidate to confirm their interest and the next steps.

 Can I still send my application when the deadline is over?